rdesalvio/blog/_posts/2025-08-01-creating-a-fake-universe-from-nhl-goal-data.markdown

 ---
 layout: post
-title:  "Creating A Fake Universe From NHL Goal Data"
+title:  "I Turned Every Goal Scored In The NHL Since 2023 Into A Star Chart"
 date:   2025-08-03 12:30:00 -0400
 categories: jekyll update
 ---